-Many investors want not only to follow the performance of their investments, but also to understand their impact on broader society.
+However, many of our products go beyond this and take further measures, for instance through more engagement to drive change, or through further exclusions.
+We recognise that many investors wish to have information about the financial returns of their investments, while also wanting to understand their impact on broader society.
 We are committed to providing our investors with that understanding.

-Using this approach, we want to identify ESG risks and manage principal adverse impacts with the aim of creating value and benefiting society.
+Using this approach, we aspire to identify ESG risks and manage principal adverse impacts with the aim of creating value and benefiting society.